sandricoprovo/React-Page-Redesign/README.md

 # React Page Redesign

 This page is a part of my journey in completing the FreeCodeCamp responsive web design certificate.
-I decided to try and redesign the **React** homepage so that I could learn more of the React basics while working on a project and practicing what I already now.
+I decided to try and redesign the **React** homepage so that I could learn more of the React basics while working on a project and practicing what I already know.

 ## About My Design